Child Support Modification

 Modifying Child Support Without Going to Court

-It is possible to have your child support order modified without having to go to court--but only in very limited circumstances.
-Some judges include a Cost of Living Adjustment (COLA) clause in all of the child support orders they issue.
-These clauses make it so the child support payments change each year in accord with the increase or decrease of the annual cost of living.
+It is possible to have your child support order modified without having to go to court, but only in very limited circumstances.
+Some judges include a Cost of Living Adjustment (COLA) clause in all the child support orders they issue.
+These clauses make it so the amount of support changes each year in accord with the increase or decrease of the annual cost of living.
 This amount is normally determined by an economic indicator, like the Consumer Price Index.
-If a COLA clause is included in your child support order, you don’t need to go before a judge in order to modify the payment amount based on an increase or decrease in the cost of living.
+If a COLA clause is included in your child support order, you don't need to go before a judge to modify the payment amount based on an increase or decrease in the cost of living.

 Make Sure You File With the Right Court

 File your request for child support modification with the appropriate court.
 You should file it with the court which issued the child support order currently in place.
-Whether both parents agree to a modification, or one parent wants the court to order a child support modification, you will need a new child support order issued by the appropriate court for changed child support requirements to take effect.
-The papers you file with the court also need to be served on the other parent.
+Whether both parents agree to a modification or one parent wants the court to order a child support modification, you will need a new child support order issued by the appropriate court for changed child support requirements to take effect.
+The papers you file with the court must also be served on the other parent.